 We are delighted to announce that Tines is sponsoring one of our favorite tools, urlscan.io.
-Welcome urlscan users to the Tines website!
-In this blog you’ll learn more about urlscan automation including how you can automate your URL analysis processes; search for IOCs within urlscan; search for leaked credentials; and share threat intelligence with the security community.
+Welcome URLScan users to the Tines website!
+In this blog, we explore URLScan automation, including how you can automate your URL analysis processes; search for IOCs within URLScan; search for leaked credentials; and share threat intelligence with the security community.

-For those Tines readers unfamiliar with urlscan, you’re one of today’s lucky 10,000! urlscan.io is a website scanner built by Johannes Gilger, which scans and classifies almost 100,000 urls every day.
-This includes submissions from thousands of public and enterprise users and security researchers and all urls in openphish, phishtank, certstream, urlhaus and more. urlscan runs all the analysis on its own servers and records http request data; all domain interactions; all links on the scanned page; the website technologies in use; a hash of every file on the page; and ssl certificate detection, as well as related scans, IP information, google safe browsing information for the domain and more.
+For those unfamiliar with URLScan, you’re one of today’s lucky 10,000!
+URLScan.io is a website scanner built by Johannes Gilger, which scans and classifies almost 100,000 URLs every day.
+This includes submissions from thousands of public and enterprise users and security researchers and all URLs in openphish, phishtank, certstream, urlhaus and more.
+URLScan runs all the analysis on its own servers and records HTTP request data; all domain interactions; all links on the scanned page; the website technologies in use; a hash of every file on the page; and SSL certificate detection, as well as related scans, IP information, google safe browsing information for the domain and more.

 For those of you visiting Tines for the first time, Tines is a Security Orchestration, Automation and Response (SOAR) platform that helps security teams automate any repetitive manual task.
 If you are unfamiliar with Security Automation, you can check out our ‘getting started’ guide.
 If you are familiar with security automation, you can read about why Tines is different than all other SOAR platforms. (hint: we don’t rely on any prebuilt integrations – you can integrate easily with every tool in your technology stack!)

-Yes! urlscan is a tool which exposes all its analysis information up front in a clean and simple to use API.
-Because of this, it’s very easy for Tines customers to search for and submit urls to urlscan.
-We have several out of the box stories which harness the power of urlscan.
+Yes!
+URLScan is a tool that exposes all its analysis information up front in a clean and simple to use API.
+Because of this, it’s very easy for Tines customers to search for and submit URLs to URLScan.
+We have several out-of-the-box stories which harness the power of URLScan.
 Customers can easily customize these to suit their own needs and processes.

 As mentioned above, Tines does not rely on pre-built apps to integrate with external systems.
-Instead, the HTTP Request action (one of the seven actions available in Tines) provides direct integration with the target tool, in this case urlscan.
-This means consistent integration with any tool, regardless of the vendor, regardless of whether it’s open or closed-source, and regardless of whether it’s commercial off the shelf or custom built.
+Instead, the HTTP Request Action (one of the seven Actions in Tines) provides a direct connection with the target tool, in this case, URLScan.
+This means consistent connections with any tool, regardless of the vendor, whether it’s open or closed-source or commercial off-the-shelf or custom-built.

 DMARC failures or rejects